29jm/29jm.github.io/_posts/2019-10-14-of-mice-and-keyboards.markdown

 First, one needs to enable reporting from the mouse, it then starts sending out IRQs on line 12.
 Each IRQ corresponds to a byte available for reading from the PS/2 controller's data port, `0x60`.
 The bytes must be treated in packets of three to four depending on the type of mouse we detected, or features we enabled.
 The bytes are sent in this order:

-* flags: direction of the x and y mouvements, state of mice buttons, others...
+* flags: direction of the x and y movements, state of mice buttons, others...
-* x mouvement
+* x movement
-* y mouvement
+* y movement

-and if there is a fourth byte, it contains scroll wheel mouvements and the state of buttons four and five of the mouse.
+and if there is a fourth byte, it contains scroll wheel movements and the state of buttons four and five of the mouse.
 Here's the code receiving the bytes:

 {% highlight c %}
 void mouse_handle_interrupt(registers_t* regs) {